Curious about spam emails and how to stop them?

 2. Train Your Email Filters

-This way, you’re training your email client’s spam filter to do a better job recognizing future email messages that could be spam.
+This way, you’re training your email client’s filter to do a better job recognizing future email messages that could be spam.

 3. Keep Your Email Addresses Private